-Linacs are mainly used for:
+Linear Accelerators are used for:

-- Low-Energy accelerators (injectors to synchrotrons or stand-alone) for protons and ions, linear accelerators are synchronous with the RF fields in the region where velocity increases with energy.
-As soon as velocity is ~constant, synchrotrons are more efficient (multiple crossings instead of single crossing). - 2.
-Production of high-intensity proton beams in comparison with synchrotrons, linacs can go to higher repetition rate, are less affected by resonances and have more distributed beam losses \rightarrow more suitable for high intensity beams.

-3. High energy lepton colliders for electrons at high energy, main advantage is the absence of synchrotron radiation.
+- 1. Low-Energy acceleration (injectors to synchrotrons or stand-alone): for protons and ions, linacs can be synchronous with the RF fields in the range where velocity increases with energy.
+When velocity is ~constant, synchrotrons are more efficient (multiple crossings instead of single crossing). - Protons: $\beta = v/c = 0.51$ at 150 MeV, 0.95 at 2 GeV. - High-Energy acceleration in the case of: - Production of high-intensity proton beams in comparison with synchrotrons, linacs can go to higher repetition rate, are less affected by resonances and have more distributed beam losses.
+Higher injection energy from linacs to synchrotrons leads to lower space charge effects in the synchrotron and allows increasing the beam intensity. - High energy linear colliders for leptons, where the main advantage is the absence of synchrotron radiation.